London Shoes

 Two weeks ago ‘London Shoes’ published a music related blog on ‘Jazz at the Movies’ that was performed at “The ‘Other’ Palace Theatre” – and a bit like when you’re waiting at a bus stop, it just so happened that, (totally unplanned), 2 ‘music’ related blog opportunities have cropped-up alongside each other.

-Last Saturday, London Shoes headed off to Dagenham in the ‘London Borough of Barking & Dagenham’, literally spitting distance from where I grew up and roughly 15mins away from Romford where I live now.
+Last Saturday, my London Shoes headed off to Dagenham in the ‘London Borough of Barking & Dagenham’, literally spitting distance from where I grew up and roughly 15mins away from Romford where I live now.

 The purpose of this particular ‘London Shoes’ visit, was to attend a special music event, in celebration of a historic milestone of a specific venue where, quite simply, “legends” were made.